pnp/List-Formatting/column-samples/text-phonenumber-teams-call/README.md

 ![screenshot of the sample](./assets/screenshot.png)

 ## View requirements
-- Apply to *single line of text* columns
+- This format can be applied to a single line of text column

 ## Sample